Underdetermined Blind Identification via $k$-Sparse Component Analysis: RANSAC-driven Orthogonal Subspace Search: Proposed Algorithm

-The block diagram of the algorithm is depicted in Fig.~\ref{BDAlg1}.
-The inlier data obtained by RANSAC in each iteration are decomposed using singular value decomposition (SVD) to estimate the orthogonal complement subspaces of the underlying subspaces.
-Finally, the candidate set of inlier indices is updated by removing the identified indices of the inlier data points from $\mathbb{J}$.
-The algorithm pseudo-code is presented in Algorithm~\ref{Alg 1}.
+The algorithm block diagram is illustrated in Fig.~\ref{BDAlg1}.
+After obtaining the inlier data through RANSAC in each iteration, singular value decomposition (SVD) is applied to decompose the inlier data and estimate the orthogonal complement subspaces.
+The candidate set of inlier indices is then updated by removing the indices of the identified inlier data points from $\mathbb{J}$.
+The pseudo-code for the algorithm is provided in Algorithm~\ref{Alg 1}.

 \setalgorithmicfont{ }